top of page

 There is hope.

 The different levels are not sealed.
 The best example is heat.
-It lacks a shape, color, size, or weight.
+It lacks shape, color, size, or weight.
 It does not belong to our material domain.
 However, it manifests itself in many aspects of our lives.
 Without heat, planet Earth would just be an icy rock.
 Heat belongs to the immaterial world.
 It manifests everywhere without attaching itself to our material world.

 Another example is love.